Artist in his studio

 Such opportunities for quiet encounters with history make European travel endlessly appealing.

 Are you trying to figure out the best time of year to tour Europe?
-You probably already know that summer may not be the best time to tour some European countries, but not necessarily all.
+You probably already know that summer may not be the optimal time to tour some European countries, but not necessarily all.

 How do you plan your trip to get maximum bang for your euro while also avoiding crowds and enjoying decent weather?